 A couple interesting stories made headlines over the last week or so.
-GM announced that it’s going to cease buying Facebook ads
+GM announced that it’s going to cease buying Facebook ads.
+Shopify (a provider of back-end e-commerce services for e-tailers) released an infographic about increases in sales driven by Pinterest.

 By now, we all know that the hard sell doesn’t work in social media.
 Additionally, audience patience with advertising is also wearing thin.
 So is it a surprise that Facebook isn’t a great vehicle for selling cars?
 Probably not.